 Additionally, that part of your REM cycle is the kind of sleep that contributes to strong memory and concentration.
 So when you wake up, even if you don't have a hangover, you're not able to perform at your best throughout the day.

-5. It Interferes With Any Prescription Medication You May Be Taking
+5. It Does Not Mix With Prescription Medication

 6. It Increases Your Risk Of Cancer

-One particular study proved that women who drink more than three drinks a day are 1.5 times more likely to develop breast cancer.
+"Alcohol contributes to dozens of types of cancer," Dr. Sansom says.
+Women who drink more than three drinks a day are 1.5 times more likely to develop breast cancer, according to the National Cancer Institute.
 The chances for mouth and throat cancers rise significantly as well for individuals who drink more than 3.5 drinks daily — they are two to three times more likely to be diagnosed with cancers of the oral cavity, pharynx, and larynx.
+Liver cancer poses the highest risk, and is strongly linked to alcohol consumption, according to Cancer Research UK.